Technigo/project-redux-quiz-old/README.md

 * After selecting an answer, highlight the correct answer if they chose incorrectly
 * A countdown timer to answer the question - if the user doesn't answer in time, they get the question wrong
-* A timer for how long it took to complete the quiz
 * Use images related to the question
+* Enabled and disabled buttons for different conditions